Hacker0x01/docs.hackerone.com/docs/hackers/calendar.md

 id: "hackers/calendar"
 ---

-You can add the HackerOne calendar to your own personal calendar.
+You can add your HackerOne calendar to your own personal calendar.
 By syncing your calendar, you can easily keep track of the:
 * Date you joined HackerOne
 * HackerOne Challenge dates you're invited to